dhfbk/geolingit-evalita2023/README.md

 ### :pushpin: Baselines

-We consider the following baselines to allow participants to assess their results during development (further baselines will be provided in the coming weeks!).
+We consider the following baselines to allow participants to assess their results during development.

 #### Subtask A